MrNewcity/Expanse/README.md

 For the full license, see LICENSE or http://www.gnu.org/licenses/gpl-3.0.html

 # Contribution
-If you'd like to add a localization, hopefully you can do that (update this).
+If you'd like to add a localization, add a new folder to the Localization folder with the name of the language you would like to add support for.
+I appreciate it!

 # Contact
 Discord: mrnewcity#6216